How The MAD Act Provides A Plan For Artificial Intelligence

 UK AI Security

-UK AI Security Institute — 2025 Frontier AI Trends Report (frontier capability advancement findings)
+UK AI Security Institute — 2025 Frontier AI Trends Report (frontier capability advancement findings; eight-month task-duration doubling)

 IMF

-International Monetary Fund — AI and the Future of Work (40% global job exposure estimate)
+International Monetary Fund — AI and the Future of Work (40% global job exposure; 60% advanced-economy exposure)

 McKinsey

-McKinsey Global Institute — AI automation of 57% of U.S. work hours estimate
+McKinsey Global Institute — AI automation of approximately 57% of U.S. work hours estimate

 NBER